Book Your Complimentary Consultation Today Book Now →

 Chemical Peels vs. Laser Resurfacing

 Both treatments resurface the skin to improve texture, tone, and scarring.
-The key difference is how they remove damaged tissue: chemical peels use acid solutions to dissolve surface layers, while laser resurfacing uses targeted light energy to vaporize or heat the skin at a controlled depth.
+The key difference is in mechanism — chemical peels use acid solutions to dissolve surface layers, while laser resurfacing uses targeted light energy to vaporize or heat the skin at a controlled depth.

 Chemical Peels